mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 ### OLL Numbering System

-The OLL numbering system was initially created by Jessica Fridrich [^22].
+The OLL numbering system was initially created by Jessica Fridrich [^fridrich-2003-3].
 Fridrich had the cases numbered on her site.
 However, mirrors weren't included, as was common during those years.

 ![](img/CFOP/OLLPLL/OLLNumbers1.png)

-The OLL numbers were expanded upon by the Japanese community to include mirror cases [^23] [^24] [^25].
+The OLL numbers were expanded upon by the Japanese community to include mirror cases [^naitsu-nd] [^konishi-nd] [^makisumi-nd-1].

 <ImageCollage
 images={[